cryptowhaler/go-livepeer/doc/redeemer.md

 _If this call fails the response from step 1 is returned, but not kept in cache to prevent duplicate streams_

-3. The `Redeemer` go routine started by the RPC call in step 2 will start a subscription to listen for max float changes from the `LocalSenderMonitor` for the specified `sender` using `LocalSenderMonitor.SubscribeMaxFloatChange(sender)`.
+3. The `Redeemer` goroutine started by the RPC call in step 2 will start a subscription to listen for max float changes from the `LocalSenderMonitor` for the specified `sender` using `LocalSenderMonitor.SubscribeMaxFloatChange(sender)`.

 _Each open server-side stream will have its own subscription that will be closed when the client closes the stream.
 This means that each client will have a subscription for each sender it is interested in._